NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Wine pioneer, Grant Taylor was the force behind this wine region although wines were first planted here way back in 1864.
 Today, there are over 100 wine brands in this region.
 Taylor is one of New Zealand’s most awarded Pinot Noir winemakers.
 Besides Italy’s Brunello I am a huge fan of Pinot Noir!

-Our next stop was Gibbston Valley Winery which again has both a a tasting room and a restaurant.
+Our next stop was Gibbston Valley Winery which again has both a tasting room and a restaurant.
 People were just hanging out enjoying some spring sunshine.
 We got a tour through the vines and a wine tasting in the largest wine cave in New Zealand.

 Akarua encompasses a small historic renovated cottage and lovely gardens that were just starting to bloom as it was early spring.